BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 25/04/2020
 ---
 Nice Saturday, 👍.
 Today I'm finishing my challenge with pumps. 💪 Together with my friend we ran 8 km today 😮 - although our pace was poor... but the distance counts.
 I also wrote several subsections of my thesis today ✍🏻👊🏻

+26/04/2020
+---
+A wonderful Sunday - and I don't mean today's weather.
+In the morning I went with my dad to church 😊, and then I went to dinner to my family.
+In the evening, I took a walk during which a lot of ideas came up.
+Lesson learned to do more such walks 👍👍

+27/04/2020
+---
+Monday 😍!
+I hope this is going to be a good week.
+Looking at the weather forecast, this is how it will be 👍🤗.
+And today's day didn't have any fireworks so I have nothing to describe 🙋♂.

+28/04/2020
+---
+Nice day 😉.
+I cycled with my cousin today - we did about 30 km 🚴👍.

+29/04/2020
+---
+Wednesday 😪.
+Outside the window it got ugly and yet, as always, on Wednesday, I had a lot of classes 😫.
+But it wasn't such a bad day in general 🙄.

+30/04/2020
+---
+It is time to prepare for the next long weekend 👍🏼.
+That's good because I have some things to do (writing my thesis)...🏃🏽

+01/05/2020
+---
+And we have May 😍!
+I think it's one of the most beautiful seasons...
+Today was a job holiday in Poland, so I didn't work 🤗, instead I wrote an article on my blog and tried to write my MA, but nothing came out of it 🤔.

+02/05/2020
+---
+It was an insanely productive day 👊🏼💪🏼!
+I finished writing the chapter of my thesis, wrote tests for the algorithm, improved it so that there are no thread races... and additionally, I went for a walk and walked about 6 km (it's beautiful in the forest 😍).